 All Members of the college community are encouraged to attend crime prevention seminars that are conducted by the New York City Police Department and the Department of Public Safety.
 Crime prevention seminars are scheduled each semester and members of the college community are encouraged to actively participate in their own safety and the safety of others.

-All incoming students receive information about campus crime prevention programs during initial orientation meetings scheduled at the beginning of each semester.
+All incoming students receive information about campus crime prevention programs, CUNY's Sexual Misconduct Policy and awareness and prevention of sexual misconduct (as defined in CUNY's Policy On Sexual Misconduct) during initial orientation during initial meetings scheduled in May and September each year.
+This training/awareness session is mandatory.